On this page10 sections

 A realistic session: an LLM auditing the book model in an example bookshelf server.
 The user asks “what’s the state of our library — any quality issues across the collection?”

-1. Ingest the dataset once, paginated up to the cap:
+1. Ingest the dataset once, paginated up to the cap, with three lenses on every page:

 analysis_ingest({